RedisLabs/redislabs-docs/content/rs/references/developing-for-active-active/region-application-failover-active-active.md

 ## Detecting Failure

-There are two principle types of failure an application can detect:
+Your application can detect two types of failure:

 1. **Local failures** - The local replica is down or otherwise unavailable
-1. **Replication failures** - The local replica is available but fails to replicate writes to or from remote replicas
+1. **Replication failures** - The local replica is available but fails to replicate to or from remote replicas

 ### Local Failures

-Local failure detection is when the application is unable to connect to the Redis endpoint for any reason, for example: multiple node failures, configuration errors, connection refused, connection timed out, unexpected protocol level errors.
+Local failure is detected when the application is unable to connect to the database endpoint for any reason.
+Reasons for a local failure can include: multiple node failures, configuration errors, connection refused, connection timed out, unexpected protocol level errors.

 ### Replication Failures